luke-beep/all-about-windows/README.md

 [https://www.guru3d.com/files-details/display-driver-uninstaller-download.html](https://www.guru3d.com/files-details/display-driver-uninstaller-download.html) is a display driver uninstaller which you can bundle up with NVCleanstall to debloat your graphics card drivers [https://www.techpowerup.com/nvcleanstall/](https://www.techpowerup.com/nvcleanstall/).

 [https://www.techpowerup.com/download/techpowerup-gpu-z/](https://www.techpowerup.com/download/techpowerup-gpu-z/) is a graphics card information utility.

-Disable hardware acceleration on everything, your browser, discord etc. This will increase performance by a lot.

-Disable all ingame overlays.
-This will increase performance by a lot.

 ### **Network Tweaks**